armijnhemel/devicecode/doc/filter.md

 `origin=openwrt ignore_origin=wikidevi`

-### Overlay
+### Overlays

-`overlay` can be used to disable showing any overlays as sometimes it is interesting to only show the "pure" data from the Wiki.
+`overlays` can be used to disable showing any overlays as sometimes it is interesting to only show the "pure" data from the Wiki.
 Overlays can be disabled as follows: